incident-io/terraform-provider-incident/docs/resources/catalog_entries.md

   This resource manages all entries for a given catalog type and should be used when loading many (>100) catalog entries to ensure fast and reliable plans.
-  Please note that this resource is authoritative, in that it will delete all entries from the catalog type that it doesn't manage, even those created outside of terraform.
+  Please note that this resource is authoritative, in that it will delete all entries from the catalog type that it doesn't manage, even those created outside of Terraform.
   If you have a catalog source such as Backstage or some custom catalog you'd like to sync into incident.io, this is the recommended way of achieving that.
   External IDs